hammal/cbadc/docs/source/control-bounded_converters.rst

 ===================

-The control-bounded A/D conversion concept approaches this conversion process differently as outlined in the figure below.
+The control-bounded A/D conversion concept approaches this conversion process differently, as outlined in the figure below.

 .. image:: images/controlBoundedConverterOverview.svg
    :width: 600